SolidifiedPlayDoh/Solidifiedplaydoh/README.md

 - I like doin’ things.
 All kinds.
 Even the weird ones.
 Especially the weird ones.
 - im vewwy zilly :3 like dangerously zilly. like someone-should-stop-me zilly.
-- i get random hyperfixations and go full goblin mode on code and electronics hehe
+- i go full goblin mode on code and electronics hehe
 - i have a roblox group :D [Dry Playdoh Studios](https://www.roblox.com/communities/35357014/Dry-Play-doh-Studios) and more!! check it all out or else >:3
 - im also tryna take over the internet, like, gently.